- The Pax Global Opportunities Fund outperformed the MSCI ACWI in the second quarter of 2022.

 - With inflation acting to dampen consumer sentiment and central banks maintaining hawkish commentary around interest rates, there is more uncertainty over economic momentum in the coming quarters.
 Against this backdrop the strategy has focused on the resilience of companies’ earnings and their ability to manage through periods of disruption.
 Impax believes that high quality companies with structural growth drivers benefitting from the transition to a more sustainable economy continue to present attractive investment opportunities.

 - The investment team remains focused on companies demonstrating consistent growth and operational return profiles coupled with lower debt levels.
-Areas of interest include beneficiaries of increased spending on drug discovery and testing, the accelerating digital transformation of enterprises, companies providing access to finance and businesses enabling the sharing economy.
+Areas of interest for the strategy include beneficiaries of increased spending on drug discovery and testing, the accelerating digital transformation of enterprises, companies providing access to finance and businesses enabling the sharing and circular economy.

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception1|

 |Pax Global Opportunities Fund - Investor Class||-8.47||-14.46||-23.52||-16.35||5.85||-||-||8.08|